 WHO WE ARE

-Our vision: Is of a world where young people are inspired to do what inspires them.
+It is of a world where young people are inspired to do what inspires them.

 OUR CORE VALUES

-Teamwork, Integrity, Passion, Creativity and innovation,
+Teamwork, Integrity, Passion, creativity, and innovation

 We have reached 3320 young people, organised 2 mentorship dialogues and 1 art exhibition, and also reached over 700,000 people online.
 In 2018, we were nominated for The Africa Youth Leader Of The Year, accepted for the Young African Leadership Initiative (YALI) and in 2017, we were also nominated for the Young Achievers awards.
 THIS IS JUST THE BEGINNING

 Kato K.O, 12 years old.
 His dream is to become a hip-hop dancer and trainer.
 In 2016, he joined our mentorship pool, that’s when we discovered his passion for dance.
 We then connected him to a professional dance instructor (Abrams Tekya), plus Reneus Bbosa, an award-winning dancer from Uganda.